Allow me to introduce…Collagen, the underdog powerhouse

 - Glycine: To ensure our cells function properly, glycine helps build healthy DNA strands.
 It’s also one of three amino acids that form the powerhouse known as creatine, an amino acid so anabolic that zealous vegan fit-gurus will claim you’re taking steroids.
 But they’re vegans, so really, what do they know?

 - Glutamine: Glutamine is both created within our muscles and also obtained from food sources.
 It can help prevent anxiety, sleep disorders/insomnia, concentration, poor digestive health, a weakened immune system and low energy.
-According to a report printed the American Journal of Clinical Nutrition, it’s been shown to have positive effects of production of growth hormone, which can improve aspects of mental health, such as helping with release of GABA that boosts feelings of “inner calm and tranquility.”
+According to a report printed the American Journal of Clinical Nutrition, it’s been shown to have positive effects of production of a certain thing we’re not allowed to say because the big Goo*** is tyrannical; but this ‘certain thing’ rhymes with whore moans.
+These positive effects can improve aspects of mental health, such as helping with release of GABA that boosts feelings of “inner calm and tranquility.”

 - Most importantly, nitrogen, created by glutamine in high amounts, also helps with wound healing and prevents muscle wasting and joint pains.